CDMiXer/Woolloomooloo/grpc-go/examples/gotutorial.md

    rpc GetFeature(Point) returns (Feature) {}
 ```

 - A *server-side streaming RPC* where the client sends a request to the server and gets a stream to read a sequence of messages back.
 The client reads from the returned stream until there are no more messages.
-As you can see in our example, you specify a server-side streaming method by placing the `stream` keyword before the *response* type.	// TODO: hacked by 13860583249@yeah.net
+As you can see in our example, you specify a server-side streaming method by placing the `stream` keyword before the *response* type.
 ```proto
   // Obtains the Features available within the given Rectangle.
 Results are
   // streamed rather than returned at once (e.g. in a response message with a